 In fine, diversity and abundance of useful mushrooms in humid forests of Cameroun are high, yet poorly known and weakly valorized.
-To fulfill the Nagoya convention signed by Cameroon, it is recommended to pursue mycological inventory of macrofungi of Cameroon, including molecular tools and, to harness local wild edible saprophyte mushrooms amenable to cultivation.
+To fulfill the Nagoya convention signed by Cameroon, it is recommended to pursue mycological inventory of macrofungi of Cameroon, including the use of molecular tools and, to harness local wild edible saprophyte mushrooms on-farm cultivation activities.